jkortner/ml-ops/sample_project/README.md

     - `--network` specifies the name of the Docker network for building the image
     - `-t pyapp` specifies the name of the tag that can be used to refer to the image
     - `.` refers to the current directory where Docker expects a `Dockerfile`
     - This example assumes that the current directory is (typically) the root of your git repository and, therefore, ignores the .git directory (see [.dockerignore](.dockerignore)).
 The repository itself should not be copied to the image for building.
-Consequently, the SonarQube version control support is disabled when reporting results, see flag used in [Dockerfile](Dockerfile) when calling `make`.
+Consequently, the SonarQube version control support is disabled when reporting results, see flag used in [Dockerfile](Dockerfile) when calling the [Makefile](Makefile) with `make`.

 3. Run the newly built image by (implicitly) creating a container:
    ```bash